-On December 17, 2015, the Company entered into an option agreement to purchase a 100% interest in the Jackson Wash lithium exploration property located in the Jackson Valley, Esmeralda County, Nevada.
+On December 17, 2015, the Company entered into an option agreement to purchase a 100% interest in the Jackson Wash lithium property located in the Jackson Valley, Esmeralda County, Nevada.
+Jackson Wash consists of 130 placer claims.

 For the option to purchase a 100% interest in the property, the Company agreed to pay a total of 500,000 common shares to the vendor as follows: